Using Linguistic Features to Improve the Generalization Capability of Neural Coreference Resolvers: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Alexander Judea for the helpful discussions on improving the efficiency of ESPM.
-We would also like to thank Mark-Christoph M\"uller and Mohsen Mesgar for their useful comments.
-This work has been funded by the Klaus Tschira Foundation, Heidelberg, Germany.
-The first author has been supported by a Heidelberg Institute for Theoretical Studies PhD.\ scholarship.
+The authors would like to thank Mark-Christoph M\"uller, Benjamin Heinzerling, Alex Judea, Steffen Eger and the anonymous reviewers for their helpful comments and feedbacks.
+This work has been supported by the Klaus Tschira Foundation, Heidelberg, Germany and the German Research Foundation (DFG) as part of the Research Training Group “Adaptive Preparation of Information from Heterogeneous Sources” (AIPHES) under grant No. GRK 1994/1.